GaelVaroquaux/scipy-tutorials/source/workflow.rst

 ____

-.. note:: **From a script to functions**
+.. topic:: **From a script to functions**

     * A script is not reusable, functions are.

-    * Important: break the process in small blocks.
+    * Thinking in terms of functions helps breaking the problem in small blocks.

 .. :vim:spell: